 On the other hand, the producer of a four-ounce block of frozen spinach would emit only 28 calories into the environment.

-And could you see what they're doing here?
+See what they're doing here?

-They're trying to equate obesity with uh with pollution, and then there are pollution credits in the environment that are bought and sold by various companies that do pollute.
+And then there are pollution credits in the environment that are bought and sold by various companies that do pollute.

-With such a program, high density foods would become more expensive and low density foods would become cheaper.
+With such a program, high-density foods would become more expensive and low-density foods would become cheaper.

 Unlike a tax, the program could be designed so the net cost change to consumers was zero.